8fold/site-joshbruce.com/content-root/public/experiences/the-self/content.md

 ### Practices

-1. Avoid -isms, -isms in my opinion aren't good (*Ferris Bueller's Day Off*); ageism, racism, sexism, elitism…
+1. Avoid -isms, -isms in my opinion aren't good (*Ferris Bueller's Day Off*); specifically elitism and all its forms, ageism, racism, sexism…
 3. Don’t bet on others to fail.
 4. Maximize the number of people supporting your progress.
 5. Extend grace and ask before assuming malicious intent.